Lucero v. United States (1869): Mexican American War and the Treaty of Guadalupe Hidalgo

 With America acquiring the Mexican Cession, the people living there had mixed ancestry.
 This would place Mexicans in an ambiguous social and legal positions.
 Regardless if they were citizens, it was questioned if they should have the same citizen rights as white Americans or be treated as Indians.
-Mexicans argued that they should all get American citizen ship since everyone in Mexico was considered Mexican regardless of what race they were.
+Mexicans argued that they should all get American citizenship since everyone in Mexico was considered Mexican regardless of what race they were.

-It wasn't clear if the Pueblo Indians, who lived in what was once Mexico, should be given citizen ship.
+It was not clear if the Pueblo Indians, who lived in what was once Mexico, should be given citizenship.
 The courts determined that if Pueblos were legally "Indians", then their lands would be respected under the Nonintercourse Act.
-If they weren't, then they would have the same rights as any landowner like selling their property.
+If they were not, then they would have the same rights as any landowner selling their property.

 Due to Pueblo Indians not requesting the citizenship they wanted, they automatically became American citizens.
 Thus having citizenship, they had the right to sell land but would not have special federal protection.
-Other indigenous tribes did have protection of land due to being subjects of their land but Pueblo Indians weren't considered subjects.
+Other Indigenous tribes did have protection of land due to being subjects of their land, but Pueblo Indians were not considered subjects.
 Although citizens, at times, Pueblo Indians were politically involved with other recognized tribes which led to a confusion of where Pueblo Indians fell under the law.
-When the 1834 nonintercourse act was signed, New Mexican Indians were included in this protection.
+When the 1834 Nonintercourse Act was signed, New Mexican Indians were included in this protection.
 Although not legally Indians, including them in this Act was due to the Spanish and Mexican Titles they had.
-Pueblo Indians however weren't living on reservations like other indigenous tribes.
+Pueblo Indians, however, were not living on reservations like other Indigenous tribes.

-Arguments and Decisions
+Arguments and decisions

 Lucero

-In 1869, the Federal government tried to evict Mexican-American, Jose Juan Lucero from Cochiti Pueblo Lands due to the Nonintercourse Act.
-There were hunts to remove people from Pueblo settlements but then due to the ambiguity of where Pueblo Indians fell, it begged the question of were Pueblo Indians federally protected?
+In 1869, the Federal government tried to evict Mexican-American Jose Juan Lucero from Cochiti Pueblo lands due to the Nonintercourse Act.
+There were hunts to remove people from Pueblo settlements, but due to the ambiguity of where Pueblo Indians fell, it begged the question of whether Pueblo Indians were federally protected.
 It was thus brought to the Supreme out of New Mexico.
-Attorney Stephen B Elkins argued that everyone who settled in Pueblo Land should be kicked out due to the Nonintercourse Act.
+Attorney Stephen B Elkins argued that everyone who settled in Pueblo land should be kicked out due to the Nonintercourse Act.
 Mexicans hired lawyers who were once a part of the Supreme Court such as Kirby Benedict.
 Both sides were in agreement that Pueblo Indians become citizens due to the Treaty of Guadalupe Hidalgo.
-It was understood that Pueblo weren't fully treated as other Native American tribes since they weren't treated as such from the beginning.
+It was understood that Pueblo were not fully treated as other Native American tribes since they were not treated as such from the beginning.